When you use meditation for intuition you will learn to hear your inner voice.

 Intuition comes from the deeper parts of the human mind.
 Those same parts of the human mind that meditation let’s you access.

-But that intuition needs to communicate with the conscious mind.
+But that information needs to communicate with the conscious mind.

-When you use meditation for intuition you make yourself more conscious of your intuition.
+When you use meditation for intuition you make yourself more conscious of your gut instinct.
 This happens because meditation makes you more aware of the physical sensations that occur when your intuition kicks in.

 The University of South Wales wanted to prove how intuition worked.
-They measures how intuition leads to physiological changes.
+They measured how gut instinct leads to physiological changes.
 They did this by testing people’s skin conductance—an indicator of physiological arousal—during a decision making test.
 The researchers observed changes in skin conductance that shows that intuition leads to a physiological reaction.
-This explains how we can feel our intuition.
+This explains how this innate ability works.

 Therefore, when we “follow gut instinct” we actually respond to physiological changes